vijaymiriyala/tips/README.md

-- Hours it took to complete?
+- Hours it took to complete?<br/>
-	2
+	2 hours
-- Which required and optional stories have you completed?
+- Which required and optional stories have you completed?<br/>
 	Tip calculator in Swift

-Walkthrough:
+Walkthrough:<br/>
 ![Video Walkthrough](tips_swf.gif)